discatpy-archive/library/.github/ISSUE_TEMPLATE/bug-report.md

 Add any traceback errors from the Terminal if there are any.

 **System Information**
-Run `python[3] -m disbotpy` then copy and paste the information you get under the logo.
+Run `python[3] -m discatpy` then copy and paste the information you get under the logo.

 **Additional Context**
 Add any other context about the problem here.